 - More reliable and stable performance

 c.
-Native closed-loop iteration operators:
+Native closed-loop iteration operators

 Flink has dedicated support for iterative computations.
 It iterates data by using streaming Architecture.
-The concept of iterative algorithm is tightly bounded into flink query optimizer.
+The concept of an iterative algorithm is tightly bounded into flink query optimizer.
 Flink’s pipelined architecture allows processing the streaming data faster with lower latency.

 d.
-Automatic cost-based optimizer:
+Automatic cost-based optimizer

 In Flink, Batch programs are automatically optimized to exploit situations where expensive operations (like shuffles and sorts) can be avoided, and when intermediate data should be cached.

 e.
-Ease to use:
+Ease to use

-The Flink APIs make it easier to use than programming for Mapreduce and it is easier to test as compared to hadoop.
+The Flink APIs make it easier to use than programming for MapReduce and it is easier to test as compared to Hadoop.

 f.
-Unified Framework:
+Unified Framework

 Want to know the best part?

-Recent advancements in big data shows that industry wants to use single unified platform for various Big data requirements.
+Recent advancements in big data show that industry wants to use single unified platform for various Big data requirements.
 As compared to multiple frameworks, single platform evolves faster.
 It’s very easy to develop, manage and maintain single platform.
 We need to master single technology to solve all big data problems.
 Flink is a generalized framework which replaces all big data stack.
 Apache Flink is a general purpose cluster computing tool, which alone can handle batch processing, interactive processing, Stream processing, Iterative processing, in-memory processing, and graph processing.